-By applying the proposed method to compute the variations of data shown in Fig.~\ref{fig:9fourier} we obtain the following values for $(V_\theta, V_a, V_\Omega)$: $(0.0683, 0.082, 0.0022)$ in the case of ordered behavior (column (a)), $(0.2301, 0.1110, 0.1087)$ for the chimera state (column (b)) and $(0.4554, 0.04452, 0.0478)$ for the disordered case (column (c)).
-Even if a clear trend is shown, with higher variations associated to more irregular behavior as already stated, it also appears that there is not a clear ``universal'' threshold allowing to separate the different cases.
-For this reason, we resort to a classification algorithm to extract hidden patterns in the data.
-More precisely, we compute $(V_\theta, V_a, V_\Omega)$ for all $Q=P$ in $\{2,\dots,24\}$ and for each $P$ we repeat $20$ times the simulation.
-We thus obtain a database composed by $460$ triplets $(V_\theta, V_a, V_\Omega)$, that we pre-process by rescaling in $[0,1]$ by using the Python function {\em MinMaxscaler}.
-The use of the agglomerative clustering algorithm~\cite{TOKUDA2022126433}, i.e., a well known hierarchical clustering algorithm, allows us to construct a dendrogram of the given data (see panel (a) of Fig.~\ref{fig:hvsnmin:orient:1}).
-For the chosen value of the {\em depth threshold}, $d$, we observe three, well separated, classes that, interestingly enough, correspond to the three typical behaviors above emphasized: regular, chimera and irregular states.
-In the panel (b) of Fig.~\ref{fig:hvsnmin:orient:1}, we present a $2D$ projection of the $3D$ database, where we used only the coordinates $(V_\theta,V_a)$; let us observe that we here used to original values for the variations, i.e., prior to the pre-processing.
-Three clusters are clearly visible; the red cluster (class 1) corresponds to the ordered states associated to smaller variations, the blue cluster (class 2) correspond to chimeras, showing larger variations in amplitudes and medium variation in phases, the black cluster (class 3) corresponds to the disordered states, with larger variation in phases and medium variation in amplitude.
+We preprocess by rescaling in $[0,1]$ by using the Python function {\em MinMaxscaler}.
+The use of the agglomerative clustering algorithm allows us to construct a dendrogram of the given data (see panel (a) of Fig.~\ref{fig:hvsnmin:orient:1}).
+For the chosen value of the {\em depth threshold}, $d$, we observe three, well-separated, classes that, interestingly enough, correspond to the three typical behaviors above emphasized: regular, chimera, and irregular states.
+In the panel (b) of Fig.~\ref{fig:hvsnmin:orient:1}, we present a $2D$ projection of the $3D$ database, where we used only the coordinates $(V_\theta,V_a)$; let us observe that we here used the original values for the variations, i.e., prior to the pre-processing.
+Three clusters are clearly visible; the red cluster (class 1) corresponds to the ordered states associated with smaller variations, the blue cluster (class 2) corresponds to chimeras, showing larger variations in amplitudes and medium variations in phases, and the black cluster (class 3) corresponds to the disordered states, with larger variations in phases and medium variations in amplitude.
 In Fig.~\ref{fig:hvsnmin:orient:13D} we will present a complete $3D$ view of the data (panel (a)) together with the projections on the planes $(V_\theta,V_\Omega)$ (panel (b)) and $(V_a,V_\Omega)$ (panel (c)).